status-im/nim-style-guide/src/interop.md

 Threads in Nim are created with [`createThread`](https://nim-lang.org/docs/threads.html) which creates the thread and prepares the garbage collector for use on that thread.

-See [above](#calling-nim-code-from-other-languages) for how to initialize the garbage collector when calling Nim from other languages.
+See [above](#calling-nim-code-from-other-languages) for how to initialize the garbage collector when calling Nim from threads created in other languages.

 ### Passing data between threads